• Skip to primary navigation

 How to Make Gluten Free Chocolate Chip Cookies

-• Cream butter and sugar until very light, about five minutes in the bowl of a stand mixer with the paddle attachment.
+• Cream butter and sugar until very light, about 4-5 minutes in the bowl of a stand mixer with the paddle attachment at medium speed.

 • Add eggs, mixing well after each.